Adesdesk/Track-Pharma/README.md

 # Track-Pharma
-## A supply chain management solution for pharmaceutical products
+## A supply chain management solution for pharmaceutical products by TEAM201
+### track-pharma.vercel.app

 Track-Pharma is a blockchain project by a collaborative effort of members of Team201.
 It is a decentralized application with which all parties involved in the pharmaceutical supply chain can easily create, store and retrieve certificates of each product history.
 This is provides an easy way to verify authenticity of pharmaceutical supplies and ensure compliance with standards.